Daphne S

 Expertise

-kinesiology, exercise psychology, exercise cognition, exercise physiology, motor behavior
+exercise psychology, exercise physiology, motor behavior, biomechanics, and kinesiology

 Bio

-As a doctorate student in exercise and sport psychology, I am fascinated by the interplay of physical activity and cognition - whether that be in the classroom or on the field.
+As a doctorate student in exercise and sports psychology, I am fascinated by the interplay of physical activity and cognition - whether that be in the classroom or on the field.
 Some of my favorite research projects have involved measuring how we can use physical activity to enhance our creativity, movement, memory, and executive function.
-I currently attend The University of Georgia where I work in the Cognition and Skill Acquisition Lab.
-During my Masters, I conducted research in Auburn University's Brain and Behavior Lab where we study the impact of neurological and psychological disorders on an individual's voluntary movement.
+I have also spent time researching exercise physiology, exploring how we produce movement and the impact of neurological and psychological disorders on an individual's voluntary movement.
 I love learning and helping others pursue their passions, and I would be thrilled to walk alongside a like-minded student as a mentor.
 Please feel free to reach out and ask questions about my expertise, qualifications, or anything else that might help you decide which mentor would be the best fit for you.Project ideas

 This study could evaluate how one's level of physical activity - both in an indoor setting and an outdoor setting - impacts them psychologically.
 Research trends suggest that one's engagement in outdoor physical activity provides more cognitive and psychological benefits than indoor physcial activity.
 Exploring "green exercise," green space, and one's access to these settings might inform campaigns regarding what type of exercise they should promote most heavily.

-This project could look at the neurology behind how we move to identify how our psychological motivations to move are enacted through physiological processes.
+This project could look at the neurology behind how we move, understand how our body selects a movement to produce and identify how our psychological motivations to move are enacted through physiological processes.